First Year Seminar (FYS) Course Descriptions

 “She was warned.
 She was given an explanation.
 Nevertheless, she persisted.”
 Senator McConnell’s rebuke of Senator Elizabeth Warren ended with her official silencing.
 These words could just have easily been spoken to many women in the early days of the United States.
 This course examines the history of women’s rights movements from the middle 1800s to 1920 (suffrage).
 We will explore themes, rights sought, arguments for and against rights, and speeches from women in the movements.
 In other words, we study women who persisted.
 At the end of the semester, we relate elements of history to contemporary women’s rights issues.

-Human experience often calls forth rhetoric.
-Eulogies discuss the nature of life well lived.
-Commencement addresses discuss the nature of the educated person.
-Other addresses discuss social institutions like citizenship, education, marriage and personal responsibility.
-We will look at rhetoric, how to critique it, create it and learn from it.
-We will examine rhetoric’s role in the social fabric.
+Human experience often calls forth public rhetoric.
+We will examine rhetoric’s role in creating the American social fabric.
+Examining Commencement Addresses, Eulogies, Declarations of War, and other rhetorical situations will allow us to discover common themes and values.
+We will look at rhetoric, how to critique it, create it, and learn from it.
 As you begin your educational journey, we will think about that journey’s purpose.

 This course will explore some of the fundamental questions of life with philosophers from Plato to the present day.
 What does it mean to be human?
 Why are we here?
 What matters in life?
 What’s our relationship to others, to society, and to the world?
 How should we live?
 We will study a variety of answers to these questions as we think through them deeply for ourselves.